Bette Davis’ shining cliché filled horror…

 Hulk Rating: /10

 This review was entered into the Second Annual Bette Davis Blogathon run by In the Good Old Days of Classic Hollywood.
 Other reviews with this cast include Lee Montgomery in Girls Just Want to Have Fun.
 Bette Davis stars in my Death on the Nile, Madam Sin and Murder with Mirrors.
 Karen Black in Airport 75, Easy Rider and Family Plot.
-Burgess Meredith stars in Magic and Oliver Reed in Oliver.
+Burgess Meredith stars in Magic and Oliver Reed in The Lady and the Highwayman, Oliver and Venom.